illkle/trackyourlife/README.md

 - Migrations are applied automatically on startup.
 To generate migrations after updating schema use `pnpm run db:generate`
 - Run Drizzle Studio to inspect database with `db:studio`
 - To add something from `shadcn/ui` first do `cd app/server` and then run the command.

-### Deployment

-You will need a Postgres DB.
-If you already have one for something else you can reuse it, all tables are prefixed with `TYL_` i.e `TYL_auth_user`.
-Put Postres connection URL in `DATABASE_URL` env variable.
-Use docker file `/docker/Dockerfile`.

-Example for deploying on [Coolify](https://coolify.io/).
-Other methods will be similar.

-1. If you do not have one deploy Posgtres and copy Postgres URL
-2. New -> Public Repository -> paste URL
-3. Build Pack: Dockerfile
-4. Press Continue
-5. Dockerfile Location: `/docker/Dockerfile`
-6. Open Environment Variables.
-Set DATABASE_URL to your Postgres URL.
-7. Start